OUR MISSION, WHAT WE DO AND

 I have questions about social issues that are affecting my Downtown business.
 Who should I contact?

-Downtown Red Deer Businesses face a number of challenges on a daily basis, from drug and needle debris to graffiti to pan handling and loitering.
-This is not unusual in any city and we will never be able to entirely eradicate it, however, it is our responsibility in the community to provide support where possible and to identify clear boundaries around acceptable behaviour.
+Downtown Red Deer businesses face a number of challenges on a daily basis, from drug and needle debris to graffiti to pan handling and loitering.
+This is not unusual in any city and we will never be able to entirely eradicate it, however, it is the DBA’s responsibility to provide support where possible and to identify clear boundaries around acceptable behaviour.

-To counteract these challenges, the DBA has a number of resources available.
+To counteract the challenges, the DBA has a number of resources available.
 Whatever you are experiencing, please contact the DBA and share it with us – we can help.
-We have access to needle pick-up, staff training, and one-on-one sessions with your business to look at crime prevention solutions that can even be partly funded by the DBA.
+We have access to needle pick-up, staff training, and crime prevention solutions that are subsidized by the DBA.